isaacnmm/pestpolicy-hugo2XX/content/posts/paint-color-ideas-for-outside-of-house/index.md

 layout: post
 ---

 Painting your newly constructed home will not only improve its outlook impression, but also boosts the overall service life.
-Selecting color for house exterior may be cumbersome and challenging. - *Exterior house color should be selected depending on the location, prevailing weather, and the nature of the exterior house material in order to attain quality [paint](https://pestpolicy.com/airless-paint-sprayer-tips/) finish.
+Selecting color for house exterior may be cumbersome and challenging. - *Exterior house color should be selected depending on the location, prevailing weather, and the nature of the exterior house material in order to attain quality [paint](https://pestpolicy.com/airless-paint-sprayer-tips/)finish.

-* - *[Color](https://pestpolicy.com/paint-colors-to-brighten-a-dark-room/) matching is crucial especially for cottage or a bungalow. **Exterior house found in sunny areas should be painted with white color or brighter color that emits solar insolation (reduces internal heating). * *Lighter shade color will do well in warm environment.
+* - *[Color](https://pestpolicy.com/paint-colors-to-brighten-a-dark-room/)matching is crucial especially for cottage or a bungalow. **Exterior house found in sunny areas should be painted with white color or brighter color that emits solar insolation (reduces internal heating). * *Lighter shade color will do well in warm environment.

 You can line beams and column (for concrete houses) with bright grey color in order to reinforce the white background. *